Flone-dnb/nameless-engine/docs/Manual.md

 void CustomMeshNode::onSpawning(){
     SpatialNode::onSpawning();

-    setShaderCpuWriteResourceBindingData(   // call this function only in `onSpawning`, see function docs "customData",                       // name of the resource written in your shader file (HLSL/GLSL) sizeof(CustomMeshShaderConstants),  // size of your buffer
+    setShaderCpuWriteResourceBinding(       // call this function only in `onSpawning`, see function docs "customData",                       // name of the resource written in your shader file (HLSL/GLSL) sizeof(CustomMeshShaderConstants),  // size of your buffer
         [this]() -> void* { return onStartedUpdatingShaderConstants(); },